calebleung/modchat/README.md

 * Removed messages have been strike-through and have less opacity instead of `<message deleted>`.
 On mouseover, the strike-through is removed for clarity during review.
 * Mouseover Events badges (System, Mod, etc) for timestamp.
 * Mouseover usernames in Live Chat for timestamp.
+* Saves last 5 messages that a user has said.

 ## Shortcuts